sarrieeldin/Data-Professionals-Job-Market-Insights/README.md

 ## Overview

 Ever wonder how others in the data industry got started, what keeps them motivated, and how they navigate career uncertainties?
-This project analyzes a dataset from a survey supported by Alex Freberg (Alex The Analyst on YouTube), capturing responses from 626 data professionals.
+This project analyzes a dataset from a real-world official survey ,supported by Alex Freberg (Alex The Analyst on YouTube), capturing responses from 626 data professionals.
 It provides insights into salaries, job roles, industry trends, and career transitions.

 ## Table of Contents
 - [Methodology](#methodology)